Undergraduate Student Communications

 Exam Jam is back to help with your finals focus!
 This essential exam prep event can help you de-stress, manage your time, develop productive study habits, review course content, and learn about academic integrity.
 Exam Jam is an event to help you get a head start on studying for exams or wrapping up final projects.

-Collect three stamps when participating in activities or for each hour of study in the Student Learning Hub and enter to win an Amazon Fire tablet!
+Collect 3 stamps by participating in activities or for each hour of study in the Student Learning Hub and enter to win an amazing prize!

 LEARN MORE AND REGISTER